khulnasoft/StartGPT/benchmark/startbenchmark/README.md

 2. `pip install -r requirements.txt`
 3. `cp .env_example .env`, set `PROMPT_USER=false` and add your `OPENAI_API_KEY=`.
 Sset `MODEL="gpt-3.5-turbo"` if you don't have access to `gpt-4` yet.
 Also make sure you have Python 3.10^ installed
 4. set `AGENT_NAME=mini-agi` in `.env` file and where you want your `REPORT_LOCATION` to be
-5. Make sure to follow the commands above, and remove mock flag `agbenchmark`
+5. Make sure to follow the commands above, and remove mock flag `startbenchmark`

 - To add requirements `poetry add requirement`.